Home / Products / Technical Glass / Flat Glass for Technical Applications

 Are you looking for a technical sheet-glass material not listed in this overview?

-If you cannot find the flat-glass type you are looking for in the list above or need help selecting the appropriate material, please consider using our inquiry form, sending us your inquiry by e-mail, or calling us.
-We stock and process many more exotic technical flat glasses that might not be listed above.
+If you cannot find the flat-glass type you are looking for above, or need help selecting the appropriate material, please consider using our information inquiry form.
+We stock and process many more exotic technical flat glasses that might not be listed here.
+If you are searching for even thinner transparent glass, please visit our thin-glass page.

 Note: We do not offer acrylic or other plastic sheets.
 Those plastic and acrylic materials cannot provide the performance usually required for optical applications.